Kanstarry9T/Cong_ATSC/readme.md

 ```
 The output of the code will be stored in `/visualization/result/<city name>`, you may open it with your web browser.

-### Spider Gaode data
+### Crawling data
 Running the code requires the installation of `schedule` and `selenium`, you're also required to install `Chromedriver` and `Chrome`.
 ```
-cd spider_gaode
+cd crawl
 python gaode.py
 ```
 This script will download the actual time speed information of 100 cities in China from Gaode every 10 minutes from 6 a.m. to 10 p.m. everyday after it's activated.
 The output will be stored in `/log/<date>`.
-We also offered a data process program to analyze the mean and std of the spidered data, you may run the code by the following command.
+We also offered a data process program to analyze the mean and std of the crawled data, you may run the code by the following command.
 ```
 python dataprocess.py --mod <rush or normal>
 ```